 Furthermore, a violinist can influence the friction curve through two of their main control variables: the effects are illustrated in Fig. 5.
 Look first at the red curve, which shows the typical shape of a friction curve.
 The player can change this to the blue curve by increasing their bow speed, or alternatively they can change it to the green curve by reducing the bow force.
 Comparing this figure with Figs. 3 and 4, we see obvious parallels.
 Bow speed behaves like mouth pressure, shifting the nonlinear curve sideways.
 Bow force behaves a bit like the two effects explored in Fig. 4: the nonlinear function stays a similar shape, but the peak value can be increased or decreased.

 So two of the violinist’s control variables have clear analogues in the clarinet.
 However, this is not true of the third major variable, the bow position on the string.
-Schelleng’s diagram (see section 9.3) showed us that the bow position has a very strong influence on how a violin string behaves.
+Schelleng’s diagram (see the first side link above, and section 9.3) showed us that the bow position has a very strong influence on how a violin string behaves.
 But the mouthpiece of a clarinet is not plugged into the tube at an intermediate point, analogous to the position of a violin bow.
 Instead, it drives the tube at one end.

 There is an analogue in the bowed string, but it is a very extreme and unusual case: a clarinet behaves rather like a string bowed at its exact centre.
 The comparison is illustrated in the sketches in Fig. 6.
 The bowed string will respond with symmetrical motion in the two halves.
 If the wave speeds are the same on the string and in the clarinet tube, it is easy to see that the fundamental pitches agree.
 The clarinet will have a quarter-wave in the length, while the string will have a half-wave in a length which is twice as long.